 A mature garden fruit tree produces more than the average family can eat.
 And at the same time there are lots of people in our city not able to access fresh food.

-Abundance Manchester is a voluntary project which picks surplus or unwanted fruit from gardens and public trees around South Manchester and distributes it to local groups and communities.
-We also collect and distribute surplus vegetables from allotments and have our own Abundance allotment to grow food for groups who can make good use of it.
-We also look after Kenworthy Community Orchard in Chorlton.
-Below you will find the latest updates on the project.
+Abundance Manchester is a voluntary project which picks surplus or unwanted fruit from gardens and public trees around South Manchester and distributes it to local groups and communities who can use it.
+We also collect and distribute surplus vegetables from allotments.
+Scroll down for our latest news and a blog of our activities since we were set up in 2008.

 To get in touch please email email@example.com

 Watch the clip here from BBC’s North West Tonight programme to find out more about what we do.